Amankhan2370/House-Prediction/README.md

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

-- Built as a learning project for AI/ML engineering
+- Built as a comprehensive learning project for AI/ML engineering
-- Inspired by modern real estate platforms
+- Inspired by modern real estate platforms and industry best practices
 - Uses open-source technologies and libraries
-- Trained on synthetic data representing Indian real estate market
+- Trained on synthetic data representing Indian real estate market patterns

 ---

 <div align="center">

-**⭐ Star this repository if you find it helpful! ⭐**
+**Star this repository if you find it helpful**

-Made with ❤️ by Aman Khan
+Made with dedication by Aman Khan

 </div>